kimble4/CrossMgr/HPVMgr/helptxt/WriteTags.md

 It is possible to write tags without specifying the EPC of the tag you want to write to.
 This simplifies the workflow, but it is dangerous to do this unless you can guarantee that **only** the desired tag is in range.

-* Enable the "**Write to ALL tags with range**" setting, and perform the write as detailed above, skipping the step where you select a destination tag.
+1. Enable the "**Write to ALL tags with range**" setting
+1. Enter the new EPC in the "**EPC to write**" field as a hexadecimal number of up to 24 characters.
+Alternatively, this may be automatically populated by clicking on one of the "**Write**" buttons on the [RiderDetail][] screen.
+1. Click the "**Write**" button.
+The reader will attempt to change the EPC of the tag(s), and then perform an inventory.